PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 print("hello")
 ```

 But what if we want it to change the words to "Hello world"?
-We can just change them all.
+We can just change them all manually.

 ```py
 print("Hello world")